decisionpatterns/nameit/README.md

 # nameit - Automagical Naming of Variables

 Naming variables is hard.
-The nameit package attempts to alleviate the hardship by providing a coherent, descriptive and standards0based naming scheme that automagically names variables as they they are transformed.
+The nameit package attempts to alleviate the hardship by providing a coherent, descriptive and standards-based naming scheme that automagically names variables as they they are transformed.

 The names are created by function and function